NodeFactoryIo/vedran/README.md

 `--capacity` - maximum number of nodes allowed to connect - **DEFAULT** [-1] unlimited capacity

-`--whitelist` - Comma separated list of node id-s, if provided only these nodes will be allowed to connect.
+`--whitelist` - comma separated list of node id-s, if provided only these nodes will be allowed to connect.
 This flag can't be used together with --whitelist-file flag, only one option for setting whitelisted nodes can be used - **DEFAULT** no nodes whitelisted

-`--whitelist-file` - Path to file with node id-s in each line that should be whitelisted.
+`--whitelist-file` - path to file with node id-s in each line that should be whitelisted.
 This flag can't be used together with --whitelist flag, only one option for setting whitelisted nodes can be used - **DEFAULT** no file used

 `--fee` - value between 0-1 representing fee percentage that loadbalancer will take - **DEFAULT** [0.1]